Join the Lab

 PhD Positions

-For recruits to start in AY2024-2025, I am particularly interested in students with a strong interest and/or background in international field work and a desire to spend extensive amounts of time in Madagascar.
+I am recruiting one PhD student to join my group in fall 2026 (fall 2025 application cycle).
+In general, my lab attracts motivated students with broad interests in disease ecology, conservation biology, and/or epidemiology who are eager to undertake a multi-faceted PhD involving some combination of field study, molecular work, and dynamical modeling.
+For recruits to start in AY2026-2027, I am particularly interested in a field-capable graduate student with a strong interest and/or background in international research and a desire to spend extensive amounts of time in Madagascar.
 I am also interested in students with strong wet lab skills in molecular detection of viruses in biological samples (PCR + NGS) or serological detection of antibodies in field-collected serum.
 Finally, I am always interested in students with a background or interest in building and fitting dynamical, mechanistic transmission models to infectious disease data and/or matrix population models to abundance data.

 Please do not feel pressure to spend exorbitant amounts of time on this submission–it is not intended to be an intimidating application!
 I am simply trying to make the graduate admissions process as fair and transparent as possible, and I believe that considering applicants in one, consolidated block will support this goal.